draggador/draggador/README.md

--  Greetings, I’m @draggador!
+-  Greetings, I’m JéJé(@draggador)!
 -  I’m interested in everything!
 -  I’m currently learning everything!
 -  I’m looking to collaborate on everything!
 -  How to reach me?
-Through twitter/reddit!
+Through ex-twitter/reddit/e-mail!

 <!---
 draggador/draggador is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.